ankit110989/EHIProject/README.md

 Database Setup:
 1) Run the CreateTable.sql file in Microsoft Sql Server.
 This will create a database named 'EHI' and a table named 'Contact' .

+Backend Project Structure:

+EHI
+		EHI.Core : This folder contains the common things which will be shared by all layers in the project.
+		EHI.Data: This layer will be responsible for connecting with data providers (SQL Serve Express).
+		EHI.Services: This folder contains the business logic for the application.
+		EHI.WebApi: It is the point of access for our application.
+		EHI.TestApi: It contains the basic test cases for unit testing.

 Backend Project Setup: